dj0abr/QO-100_SSB-WebSDR_DATV-WebSpectrum/README.md

 a web based SDR program made for the SDRplay RSP1a and RTL-SDR uses any Browser in your network or Internet to view / listen your SDR data

-# made for LINUX ONLY !
+# Server made for LINUX, GUI on any browser on any system.

 NEW !
 Supports NB and WB transponder !